Next-Gen App & Browser Testing Cloud

 driver.findElement(By.xpath("//button[text()='Submit']"));Both CSS selectors and XPath are helpful when running complex Selenium test automation scenarios.
 The choice between XPath and CSS Selector purely depends on the scenario complexity and your convenience in locating WebElements using the corresponding locator.

 Selenium 4 introduced Relative Locators, which allow you to locate elements based on their position relative to other elements on the page.
-This is useful when elements do not have unique IDs, names, or stable attributes.
+The relative locators in Selenium 4 are particularly useful when elements do not have unique IDs, names, or stable attributes.

 Instead of locating an element directly, you can tell Selenium to find an element above, below, near, left, or right of another element.